Saul Goodman has his own page.

 - Beard of Evil: He has a thin red beard.

-- Deadpan Snarker: Kuby is much more vocal than Huell; he's very snarky
+- Deadpan Snarker: Kuby is much more vocal than Huell; he's very snarky.
+Being played by Bill Burr is probably a factor.

 - Evil Redhead: Although he isn't an antagonist, he's still a hired muscle.